tsokac2/19_georgia/README.md

 ****
 # OBJECTIVE

-Usingcombination of advance CSS Grid by Node.js partials implementation in a single project scop
+Summing up top development skills set in to "live" web-base-app/site.

-Project is ready for real-world adjustment and expanding of layout and sub-pages.
+Project is fully responsive for any device/screen and ready for hospitality business implementation and branding.

 Fully responsive to any device/screen and ready for property business implementation and branding.